-Slow Cooker Lamb Stew with tender fall apart lamb chunks and hearty vegetables have a rustic flavourful wine based gravy.
+Slow Cooker Lamb Stew with tender fall apart lamb chunks and hearty vegetables have a rustic flavourful thick broth.
 This Lamb Stew is definitely going to keep you warm in the winter.

 This Lamb stew is a meal in itself.
 So make a big batch of it and enjoy the rest of the week.
 The flavours really intensify when the stew is one day old.
 So a perfect meal that you can make ahead and store.